jnstockley/AddressBookCLI/README.md

 	20. Hashed passwords
 	21. Used CSV file for saving connections

-Imporvements that are still needed/ know bugs
+Imporvements that are still needed/ know bugs:
 	1. Validation checking for ids
 	2. Add ability to close program or go back a page
 	3. Add timer for 10 sec if no response maybe???